brightspot/react-examples/marked-text/README.md

   })
 ```

-`ArticleViewModel.ts` unlike some other examples is utilizing am imported ViewModel called `RteMarkedTextViewModel` which takes the body to parse into text and marks:
+`ArticleViewModel.ts` This file unlike some other examples, is utilizing an imported view model called `RteMarkedTextViewModel`, which takes the body to parse into text and marks:

 ```js
   @JavaMethodParameters()